| Artworks, Published Work,

 SpheroCam HDR panoramic

+camera.
 3. Nine Heavy Everywhere®

 wall-art canvases hung at